 Under the terms of the project agreement concluded between the STCU and the respective recipient institutes, project costs for a given period of time may not be claimed by a recipient institute if it has received project reimbursements from other funding sources for the same period of time.
 In case the project condition is breached, the STCU may ultimately terminate the project and demand the prompt return of all payments and goods previously provided.
 Institute's potential failure to return the funds and goods creates additional credit risk exposure to the STCU.
-We were unable to obtain sufficient appropriate audit evidence about the recipient institutes' compliance with the above contractual condition because such records do not exist at the STCU and we were also denied access to the relevant accounting records of the recipient institutes.
+We were unable to obtain sufficient appropriate audit evidence about the recipient institutes' compliance with the above contractual condition as no related effective controls or supporting records existed at the STCU, and we were also denied access to the relevant accounting records of the recipient institutes.
 Accordingly, we were not able to determine whether any adjustments might be necessary to the amounts shown in the financial statements for project revenue, project expenditure, designated capital contributions and account receivable.
+Our audit opinion on the STCU's financial statements for the year ended 31 December 2016 was also modified accordingly.